omni/tokenbridge-contracts/deploy/README.md

 FOREIGN_BRIDGE_OWNER=0x
 # Address on Foreign network with permissions to change parameters of bridge validator contract.
 FOREIGN_VALIDATORS_OWNER=0x
-# Address on Foreign network with permissions to upgrade the bridge contract and the bridge validator contract.
+# Address on Foreign network with permissions to upgrade the bridge contract and the
+# bridge validator contract.
 FOREIGN_UPGRADEABLE_ADMIN=0x
+# The daily transaction limit in Wei.
+This is used on the Home side to check the bridge validator’s actions.
+FOREIGN_DAILY_LIMIT=15000000000000000000000000
+# The maximum limit for one transaction in Wei.
+FOREIGN_MAX_AMOUNT_PER_TX must be less
+# than FOREIGN_DAILY_LIMIT
+FOREIGN_MAX_AMOUNT_PER_TX=750000000000000000000000
-# These three parameters are not used in this mode, but the deployment script
+# Not used in this mode, comment out or delete this variable.
-# requires it to be set to some value.
-FOREIGN_DAILY_LIMIT=0
-FOREIGN_MAX_AMOUNT_PER_TX=0
-FOREIGN_MIN_AMOUNT_PER_TX=0
+# FOREIGN_MIN_AMOUNT_PER_TX=
 # The finalization threshold.
 The number of blocks issued after the block with
 # the corresponding deposit transaction to guarantee the transaction will not be
 # rolled back.